-- Dean of Dolibois European Center, Chateau de Differdange, Luxembourg, 011-352-582222-1 - Deputy Title IX Coordinator for Students, Warfield Hall, 513-529-1870
+- Dean of Dolibois European Center, Chateau de Differdange, Luxembourg, 011-352-582222-1 - Deputy Title IX Coordinator for Students, Warfield Hall, 513-529-1870 - Facilities Manager, Joseph Vari, varij@miamioh.edu

 Dispatchers or officers are available at the police telephone numbers 24 hours a day to answer your calls.
 In response to a call, the law enforcement, with jurisdiction, will take the required action, either dispatching an officer or asking the victim to report to their respective headquarters to file an incident report.